rickrodness/cse110-sp24-group18/admin/meetings/050924-adr-ci-cd-phase1.md

 + CI/CD Pipeline

 ## Meeting Minutes
+### Determining UI / Designer
+Who should be the lead designer to make our UI look good?

 ### ADR (Decision Records)
 - Formally writing down our plans and other decisions
   - Database used with SQL or not?